MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Implementation Details

-We use the PyTorch framework \cite{paszke2019pytorch} for the implementation of the proposed approach.
+We use the PyTorch framework~\cite{paszke2019pytorch} for the implementation of the proposed approach.
 We use ScatNet with the following parameters: $J = 2$ and $L = 8$.
-We use the HOG feature extractor with the following parameters: number of bins $24$ and pool size $8$.
-We use a kernel of the size 3x3 in the STD filter.
-As augmentations for both image representation and as the input to the encoder we use: random resized cropping, random horizontal flipping with probability $0.5$, random color jittering augmentation with brightness $0.8$, contrast $0.8$, saturation $0.8$, hue $0.2$ and probability $0.8$, random grayscale with probability $0.2$ and Gaussian blur of the kernel size $0.1$ of the image size, mean $0$ and sigma in range the $[0.1, 2]$.
+We use the HOG feature extractor with the following parameters: number of bins---$24$ and pool size ---$8$.
+We use a kernel of size $3\times 3$ in the STD filter.
+As~augmentations, for both image representation and as the input to the encoder, we use randomly resized cropping; random horizontal flipping with probability $0.5$; random color-jittering augmentation with brightness $0.8$, contrast $0.8$, saturation $0.8$, hue $0.2$, and probability $0.8$; random grayscale with probability $0.2$; and Gaussian blur with a kernel size of $0.1$ of the image size, mean $0$, and sigma in the range $[0.1, 2]$.

-For the losses, the margin parameter $\gamma$ is set to $1$ and $\epsilon$ is set to $1e-4$ in $v(\mathbf{Z})=\frac{1}{D} \sum_{d=1}^{D} \max \left(0, \gamma-S\left(\textbf{z}[d], \epsilon\right)\right)$.
+For the losses, the~margin parameter $\gamma$ is set to $1$, and~$\epsilon$ is set to $1e-4$ in (\ref{equation:Variance_reg}).

-During {\bf self-supervised pretraining} experiments, that are presented in Table \ref{table:ImageNet_1k_evaluation} and Table \ref{table:stl10_evaluation}, we train models for $1000$ epochs, batch size $256$, gradient accumulation every 4 steps, base learning rate $1e-4$, Adam\cite{kingma2014adam} optimizer, cosine learning rate schedule and $16$-bit precision.
-During {\bf linear evaluation} on STL10 and ImageNet-1K, we train a single-layer linear model for $100$ epochs with a batch size $256$, learning rate $1e-4$, and Adam optimizer.
-During {\bf semi-supervised evaluation} on ImageNet-1K, we train a model for $100$ epochs with a batch size $128$, learning rate $1e-4$, and Adam optimizer.
-During the knowledge distillation, we train the model for $200$ epochs, with $512$ batch size, base learning rate $1e-4$, Adam\cite{kingma2014adam} optimizer, cosine learning rate schedule, and $16$-bit precision.
+During the {\bf {self-supervised} pretraining} experiments that are presented in Table~\ref{table:ImageNet_1k_evaluation} and Table~\ref{table:stl10_evaluation}, we train models for $1000$ epochs, with batch size $256$, gradient accumulation every 4 steps, base learning rate $1e-4$, Adam~\cite{kingma2014adam} optimizer, cosine learning rate schedule, and~$16$-bit precision.
+During~{\bf {linear} evaluation}, we train a single-layer linear model for $100$ epochs with batch size $256$, learning rate $1e-4$, and~Adam optimizer.
+During~{\bf {semi-supervised} evaluation} on ImageNet-1K, we train a model for $100$ epochs with batch size $128$, learning rate $1e-4$, and~Adam optimizer.
+During~the knowledge distillation, we train the model for $200$ epochs, with batch size~$512$, base learning rate $1e-4$, Adam optimizer, cosine learning rate schedule, and~$16$-bit~precision.

-When training, weight parameters $\lambda = 1$ and $\mu = 1$ in in $\mathcal{L}_{1}$, $\alpha = 1$ in $\mathcal{L}_{2}$ and $\beta_{k} = 1, k = 1...K$ in $\mathcal{L}_{3}$.
+When training, weight parameters $\lambda = 1$ and $\mu = 1$ in in $\mathcal{L}_{1}$, $\alpha = 1$ in $\mathcal{L}_{2}$, and $\beta_{k} = 1, k = 1...K$ in $\mathcal{L}_{3}$.